ebu/PlugIt/README.md

 * template_tag : String.
 The current version of the template.
 This value must change if the template associated with the action change.
 * json_only : Boolean.
 Optional, default to False.
 If set to True, return the json directly to the browser, without using a template.
+* no_template : Boolean.
+Optional, default to False.
+If set to True, return the template directly to the browser, without using a master template.
 * only_logged_user : Boolean.
 Optional, default to False.
 True if the user must be authenticated on EBUio to call the action.
 * only_member_user : Boolean.
 Optional, default to False.
 True if the user must be in the project group on EBUio to call the action.
 * only_admin_user : Boolean.
 Optional, default to False.
 True if the user must be an administrator of the project on EBUio to call the action.